josephnguyencs/fitness-buddy/README.md

 # fitness-buddy
-Web application for fitness people who want to organize their workouts
+Phone application for fitness people who want to organize their workouts